 RWA and HOTD customers may provide any of the above three formats (Pre-GWA, Alternative, or Component) on an RWA Form 2957 in the short-term; GSA will automatically convert Treasury Account Symbols to the Component format for all IPAC transmissions.
 However, customers are strongly encouraged to begin using the Component format, as this will be the only format accepted by Treasury for IPAC transactions across the Federal Government starting on October 1, 2014.

-The Federal Account Symbols and Titles (FAST) Book I and Fast Book II (April 2013) are reference sources for the new format of Treasury Account Symbols for federal agencies.
+Treasury’s SAM Public Website is a reference source for the new format of Treasury Account Symbols for federal agencies.